 The Group's capital structure includes a mixture of secured term loans and secured notes.
-These various debt instruments are denominated in both Euros and US Dollars where appropriate, to approximately match the main currencies of the cash flows generated by the Group's operations.
+These various debt instruments are denominated in both euro and U.S. dollars where appropriate, to approximately match the main currencies of the cash flows generated by the Group's operations.

-The Group has a \in 800.0 million Receivables Securitization Facility in place, which matures in December 2024.
-The Group also has an Inventory Financing Facility in place, which matures in June 2022, although this is extendable by mutual agreement.
+The Group has a €800.0 million Securitization Program in place, which matures in December 2026.
+The Group also has an Inventory Financing Facility in place, which matures in June 2024, although this is extendable by mutual agreement.

-The Group has a \in 300.0 million Letter of Credit facility.
+The Group has a €300.0 million LC Facility in place.
 Under the terms of the facility the Group undertakes to provide cash collateral to cover any letters of credit, guarantees, bonds or indemnities issued under the facility.

-Following the Group's purchase of the remaining 50% interest in the Noretyl ethylene cracker at Rafnes, Norway from the Kerling group in July 2015, the Group assumed the obligations of loan facility of Noretyl AS.
-In November 2019 following the repayment of the initial loan the term loan facility was amended and restated with a new facility amount of $\[mathcal{e}\]$ 250.0 million (the 'Rafnes Facility').
-The facility matures in November 2024.
+Following the Group's purchase of the remaining 50% interest in the Noretyl ethylene cracker at Rafnes, Norway from the Kerling group in July 2015, the Group assumed the obligations of a loan facility of Noretyl AS.
+In November 2019, following the repayment of the initial loan, the loan facility was amended and restated with a new facility amount of $\notin$ 250.0 million.
+In November 2022 the Group amended and extended the existing Rafnes facility to $\notin$ 305.0 million, resulting in an additional drawdown of $\notin$ 126.5 million.
+The new facility matures in November 2027.

-As part of a project at the Group's Koln site to replace part of its incineration or cogeneration unit, the Group entered into a &120.0 million loan facility which matures in December 2024, together with a &60.0 million additional loan facility which matures in June 2026.
+As part of a project at the Group's Köln site to replace part of its incineration or cogeneration unit, the Group entered into a $\notin$ 120.0 million loan facility, which matures in December 2024, together with a $\notin$ 60.0 million additional loan facility which matures in June 2026.

-As part of the Group's purchase of the remaining 50% interest in the Gemini HDPE plant in Texas, USA, from Sasol Chemicals on December 31, 2020, the Group amended and upsized the existing Term Loan facility within the acquired legal entity.
+As part of the Group's purchase of the remaining 50% interest in the Gemini HDPE plant in Texas, USA, from Sasol Chemicals on December 31, 2020, the Group amended and upsized the existing Gemini Term Loan facility within the acquired legal entity, an Unrestricted Subsidiary.
 The amended loan facility was upsized to \$600.0 million and matures on October 31, 2027.

-As of December 31, 2021, the Group had a total of €4,851.1 million Senior Secured Term Loans, €550.0 million Senior Secured Notes due 2025, €325.0 million Senior Secured Notes due March 2026 and €770.0 million Senior Secured Notes due May 2026 and a €141.0 million Schuldschein Loan facility outstanding.
+As of December 31, 2023, excluding unamortized debt issuance costs, the Group had a total of €5,108.8 million Senior Secured Term Loans, €782.7 million Senior Secured Notes due 2028, €550.0 million Senior Secured Notes due 2025, €325.0 million Senior Secured Notes due March 2026 and €770.0 million Senior Secured Notes due May 2026.